My State Bar Profile and contact information

-You can calculate your annual State Bar fees and costs through My State Bar Profile, and then pay online by credit card or electronic check from a checking/savings account (ACH).
-You can also can print the invoice generated online when you calculate your fees to mail along with a payment by check.
+You can calculate your annual State Bar fees and costs through your My State Bar Profile, and then pay by credit card or electronic check from a checking/savings account (ACH).
+You can also can print the invoice available after you calculate your fees to mail with a payment by check.
 Mailed payments must include a copy of the generated invoice.

 Annual fees for active licensees